 - According to another set of statistics, young adult males between the ages of 18-24 are at high risk of video game addiction.

-Now, we will be discussing why you should quit gaming and instead go after something else in your life other than video games if you really want to succeed in your future endeavors as well.
+So, now, we will be discussing why you should quit gaming and instead go after something else in your life other than video games if you really want to succeed in your future endeavors as well.
 Here are the 6 reasons why you should quit online gaming.

 6 reasons why you should quit online gaming